intel/rv-brs-test-suite/README.md

  `FS(X):EFI\BOOT\brs\SCT>SCT -a -v`

 You can also select and run tests individually.
-For more information on running the tests, see the [SCT User Guide](http://www.uefi.org/testtools).
+For more information on running SCT, see the [SCT User Guide](http://www.uefi.org/testtools).

 ### Manual intervention tests
 Some SCT tests for the ACS require manual intervention or interaction.